hpe-storage/scod/docs/learn/persistent_storage/index.md

 ---

-## Lab 5: Deploying a Stateful Application using HPE Storage (Wordpress)
+## Lab 5: Deploying a Stateful Application using HPE Storage (WordPress)

 To begin, we will be using the **hpe-standard** `StorageClass` we created previously.
 If you don't have **hpe-standard** available, please refer to [StorageClass](#creating_a_storageclass) for instructions on creating a `StorageClass`.

-Create a `PersistentVolumeClaim` for MariaDB for use by Wordpress.
+Create a `PersistentVolumeClaim` for MariaDB for use by WordPress.
 This object creates a `PersistentVolume` as defined, make sure to reference the correct `.spec.storageClassName`.

 ```markdown
 kind: PersistentVolumeClaim